Alternatively use `pip`.

 https://hostname:port

-The tool automatically appends /_sql
+The tool automatically appends /_sql to the endpoint.

 Safety Considerations¶